vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/Deploy Multi-site Spring application using Tanzu Data on TAS.md

    ![Published-message](./img/multi-site-spring-app/app-05.png)

-9. In Region 2 of RabbitMQ, navigate to **Queues and Streams** > **Get messages**.
+9. In Region 2 of Tanzu RabbitMQ, navigate to **Queues and Streams** > **Get messages**.

    ![Message-queue](./img/multi-site-spring-app/app-06.png)

-   The data replication will be successful and you can view the message published from Region 1 of RabbitMQ in Region 2 of RabbitMQ.
+   The data replication will be successful and you can view the message published from Region 1 of Tanzu RabbitMQ in Region 2 of Tanzu RabbitMQ.

 ## Conclusion

 For broadcasting messages from one region to another, VMware Tanzu RabbitMQ ensures an instant replica for widespread accessibility.
 This leverages cross-site messaging within a distributed system.

-This helps in solving challenges such as, establishing and maintaining communication between multiple RabbitMQ clusters in various data centres.
+This helps in solving challenges such as, establishing and maintaining communication between multiple Tanzu RabbitMQ clusters in various data centres.

-VMware Tanzu GemFire acts as a low-latency in-memory caching database.
+Tanzu GemFire acts as a low-latency in-memory caching database.

 This implementation for data transfer guarantees systematic and automated message replication.
 It helps the client to achieve reliable multi-site data transfer without manual intervention.